 When students sign up for loans or are in the midst of repayment, they may not even be aware of fees that accompany many private and federal student loans.
 But by learning about these fees, they can better prepare themselves financially and avoid headaches.

 What Are Student Loan Fees?

-Student loan fees are charged to borrowers and are not the same as the interest rate.
+As briefly mentioned, student loan fees are charged to borrowers and are not the same as the interest rate.
 Interest rates on student loans are fixed or variable, and will increase the cost of the loan over time.